 Dickson Randolph Knott Memorial.
 Established by Mrs. Sophia Dickson Knott in honor of her son, 1st Lt.
 Dickson Randolph Knott, AUS.
-Lieutenant Knott, ranking student in the class of 1944 at the end of his first year and wearer of the Purple Heart and the Silver Star, was killed in action in Italy, October 22, 1943.
+Lieutenant Knott, ranking student in the class of 1944 at the end of his first year and wearer of the Purple Heart and the Silver Star, was killed in action in Italy on October 22, 1943.
 The income from the memorial is used to aid veterans in the school.

 Irving B. Levenson Scholarship Fund.
 Established by gifts from Irving B. Levenson, J.D.
 1953.
 Income from the fund provides financial assistance annually to a worthy and needy law student.
-This scholarship is awarded at the discretion of the dean.
+The scholarship is awarded at the discretion of the dean.

 William J. McCormack Scholarship Fund.
 Established in memory of William J. McCormack by Donato A. Evangelista, LL.B.
 1957.
-The fund's income provides scholarships to support worthy and needy law students.
+The fund's income provides scholarships to worthy and needy law students.

 George J. Mersereau Fellowship and Scholarship.
 Established from a bequest from the estate of Mrs. Edna Beahan Mersereau in memory of her husband, George J. Mersereau.
+The scholarship is for law students who, by reason of character, ability, and financial need, are deemed exceptionally deserving of financial assistance.